polesapart/timekpr-next/README.md

 messages in log files.
 There's nothing sensitive except usernames, if this is a concern, please obfuscate them before sending the files to me or attaching them to bug reports.

-_**Note**: if the log file size is the concern, it's possible to decrease log level in Timekpr-nExT administration application to save some, however when the issue arises, most likely I'll need it to be set to level 2 (the default)._
+_**Note**: if the log file size is the concern, it's possible to decrease log level in Timekpr-nExT administration application to save some space, however when the issue arises, most likely I'll need it to be set to level 2 (the default).
+Please restart Timekpr-nExT daemon ```sudo systemctl restart timekpr``` or reboot the computer for logging level changes to take effect._

 </br>